lohjine/opencaptcha/README.md

 ```
 sudo apt install ffmpeg

+# Ensure that ffmpeg is added to PATH

+# Place suitable animal/background audio files in challenges/7/audio
+# A small set of audio files obtained from Zapsplat and Soundbible are provided.

 # Place videos in challenges/7/videos
 # Allow server.py to be executed and wait for it to generate challenge 7 images, before running flask_core.py
 ```